Raymond & Ray: Plot

 Raymond reads his letter where his father apologizes for his abusive behavior and reveals Ray is not his half-brother.
-Instead, Ray's mother was already pregnant when she met Harris and Harris assumed the role of his real father.
+Ray's mother was already pregnant when she met Harris who assumed the role of his real father.
 The letter ends with Raymond given a choice to reveal the truth to Ray or not.
 Conversely, Ray's letter says he was a golden boy and that he loves him.
 In the morning, Raymond opts to stay with Lucia for a few days and the brothers lovingly say goodbye to each other.
-Raymond says they will meet again in a few days to talk, and Ray drives away in the rain.
+Raymond says they will meet again in a few days to talk and Ray drives away in the rain.

 Production

 It was announced in August 2021 that Ewan McGregor and Ethan Hawke had been cast to star in the film, which is written and directed by Rodrigo García.
 In October, Maribel Verdú and Sophie Okonedo were added to the cast, with Maxim Swinton joining the next month.

-Virginia governor Ralph Northam announced in September 2021 that the film would shoot in Central Virginia beginning in the fall.
+Virginia governor Ralph Northam announced in September 2021 that the film will be shot in Central Virginia beginning in the fall.
 Filming began in Richmond the following month.
 Filming took place in Hopewell, Virginia from October 18 to 21.
 Filming took place at Oakwood Cemetery in Richmond in November.

 Jeff Beal composed the film's score.